ReneJunior/final-project/README.md

 * /Data - System files used;
 * /deliver - The executable paper and experiment's codes;
 * /dev - Notes and codes used during this research;
-* /figures - Figures used for the development of the work;
+* /figures - Figures used for the development of the work.

 ## Software and libraries used
 Before attempting to reproduce the work, note how specifications used: